pilino1234/DAT256/README.md

 `app/tests`: All unit tests

 ### Reflections
 `documents/group-reflections/`: Team reflections
 `documents/group-reflections/Final Reflection.pdf`: Final reflection report
 `documents/individual-reflections/`: Individual reflections

 ### Binaries
 There are no binaries available for this project; the Python code can be run as-is.
 APK builds were planned and the infrastructure is in place.
-However, one of our dependencies' dependency does not cross-compile to ARM very easily, and we did not pursue the development of a so-called [python-for-android](https://github.com/kivy/python-for-android) "recipe" for the `grpcio` library and its dependency on `c-ares` that would be required to solve the problems.
+However, one of our dependencies' dependency does not cross-compile to ARM very easily, and we were not able pursue the development of a so-called [python-for-android](https://github.com/kivy/python-for-android) "recipe" for the `grpcio` library and its dependency on `c-ares` that would be required to solve the problems due to time constraints.

 ## Authors
 Can be found in the .mailmap file in the repository root.

 ## Scrum
 The team's use of Scrum is documented partly in the individual and weekly reflections, as well as the sprint retrospectives.
-The team also made use of a Slack App for handling the Daily Scrums via Slack; the responses
+The team also made use of a Slack App for handling the Daily Scrums via Slack.